bryntum/chronograph/README.md

 - Disciplined approach to cyclic computations
 - Entity/Relation framework

-And the following properties are very feasible:
+And the following features are very feasible:

 - Possibility to split the whole computation into chunks (think `requestAnimationFrame`)
 - Possibility for breadth-first computation (think network latency)